mfrans1/mfrans1.github.io/_pages/about.md

   </div>
 </div>

-<div class="textarea">My research focuses on the upper troposphere and lower stratosphere --how tropical convection and other dynamical, radiative, and chemical processes interact with the tropopause layer and affect the climate.
+<div class="textarea">My research focuses on the upper troposphere and lower stratosphere –how tropical convection and other dynamical, radiative, and chemical processes interact with the tropopause layer and affect the climate.
 I work as a postdoctoral fellow with
 <span style="white-space:nowrap"><a href="https://eps.harvard.edu/people/faculty-groups/linz-group">Dr. Marianna Linz</a></span> at Harvard University's Department of Earth and Planetary Sciences.
 More on my <a href="https://lrivoire.github.io/research/">research</a>.<br><br>

 The Earth is a wonder of beauty and complexity, and I like spending time <a href="https://lrivoire.github.io/earthgazing/">Earthgazing</a>.
 I also like talking about science with nonscientists, and my <a href="https://lrivoire.github.io/illustrated_science/">Illustrated science</a> project (coming soon) aims to make my research more accessible to all.